 Pros and Cons of Footnotes Referencing

-Many different writers will point out the different pros and cons to using footnotes in your paper.
-To really understand both sides, the pros include:
+Many different writers will point out the pros and cons to using footnotes in your paper.
+So, to really understand both sides, the pros include:

 - Avoid clutter in the body of the essay or research paper.